rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 There wasn't much more to be done here other than some housekeeping[^RAA] since the loggers are configured on-site to use either `LoggerNet` or the `SmartGrid` connection.

-[^RAA]:  Credentials & file paths[^XOO] were hard-coded into the `Python` job so I pulled them into a `TOML` file to make them easier to edit.
+[^RAA]:  Credentials & file paths were hard-coded into the `Python` job so I pulled them into a `TOML` file to make them easier to edit.
 I also adapted the scripts into notebooks, Each notebook does one thing (unzipping, decrypting, file syncing), to make them easier to read & edit

 ---